BuilderinResidencyTinkerspace/MOMO-AI-Alzheimers-Companion/Weekly-Reports/Week-10.md

 Activities

-Reviewed the complete project implementation.
+●Reviewed the complete project implementation.

-Organised the weekly project documentation.
+●Organised the weekly project documentation.

-Compiled photographs and development records.
+●Compiled photographs and development records.

-Reviewed the hardware and software setup.
+●Reviewed the hardware and software setup.

-Documented the final project outcome and learning experience.
+●Documented the final project outcome and learning experience.

 Outcome